awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 [ CREATE EXTERNAL DATABASE IF NOT EXISTS ]
 ```

 The following syntax describes the CREATE EXTERNAL SCHEMA command used to reference data using a federated query\.
-For more information, see [Querying Data with Federated Query in Amazon Redshift](federated-overview.md)\.
+For more information, see [Querying data with federated queries in Amazon Redshift](federated-overview.md)\.

 ```
 CREATE EXTERNAL SCHEMA [IF NOT EXISTS] local_schema_name